DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/scale/install-metrics-server.md

 - Completed a [namespace creation](../namespaces/createns.md).

-- The current operating user should have [`NS Edit`](../permissions/permission-brief.md#ns-edit) or higher permissions, for details, refer to [Namespace Authorization](../namespaces/createns.md).
+- The current operating user should have [NS Editor](../permissions/permission-brief.md#ns-editor) or higher permissions, for details, refer to [Namespace Authorization](../namespaces/createns.md).

 ## Steps